gatling/gatling/src/docs/content/reference/current/core/check/index.md

 #### `saveAs`

-Saving is an **optional** step for storing the result of the previous step (extraction or transformation) into the virtual user's Session, so that it can be reused later.
+Saving is an **optional** step for storing the result of the check into the virtual user's Session, so that it can be reused later.
+It's only effective when the check is successful: it could match the response and passed validation.

 It takes one single parameter:
 * `key` can only be a static String.